pantheon-systems/documentation/source/content/guides/platform-considerations/06-php-platform.md

 ## PHP Configuration

 `php.ini` cannot be customized or overridden on the Platform.
-See [Securely Working with phpinfo](/guides/secure-development/phpinfo) for more information on PHP configuration.
+Refer to [Securely Working with phpinfo](/guides/secure-development/phpinfo) for more information on PHP configuration.

 ## PHP/Java Bridge